keithbuhler/keithbuhler.github.io/index.md

 <img src="/images/greene5.jpeg" alt="Transform by changing" hspace="30px" align="right" width="40%">

-I am currently finishing a PhD in philosophy at the [University of Kentucky.](https://philosophy.as.uky.edu/users/kebu226) My dissertation centers on contemporary analytic virtue ethics.
+I am currently a doctoral candidate in philosophy at the University of Kentucky.
+My research centers on contemporary analytic virtue ethics and ethical naturalism.

 In the classroom, I've been successfully helping learners of all ages to change and flourish for more than 8 years.
 I use humor and immersive Socratic dialogue to create a friendly yet rigorous learning environment.